bcgov/digital-trust-toolkit/docs/governance/employment/court-services-branch/governance.md

 1. Restrictions: Contractor Credential: Issuer is CSB (TODO use production CSB cred_def listed above)

 ## 2.6.1 Contractor Credential Issuance Details
-The [Contractor Credential](../contractor-credential/governance.md) issued to contractors from ACM is mapped as:
+The [Contractor Credential](../contractor-credential/governance.md) issued to contractors from A2A is mapped as:
-1. ACM Last Name = family_name
+1. A2A Last Name = family_name
-2. ACM First Name + ACM Initials = given_names
+2. A2A First Name + A2A Initials = given_names
-3. ACM Group = company_name
+3. A2A Group = company_name
-4. ACM User Id = user_id
+4. A2A User Id = user_id
-5. ACM Email = email
+5. A2A Email = email
-6. "Court Services Branch" = organization
+6. "Attorney General" = organization
-7. ACM Contract Number = contract_number
+7. A2A Contract Number = contract_number
-8. ACM Contract Start Date = contract_start_dateint
+8. A2A Contract Start Date = contract_start_dateint
-9. ACM Contract End Date = contract_end_dateint
+9. A2A Contract End Date = contract_end_dateint
-10. ACM Criminal Record Check Expiry Date = criminal_record_expiry_dateint
+10. A2A Criminal Record Check Expiry Date = criminal_record_expiry_dateint

 ## 2.7.
 Information Trust Requirements